linroger/Wealth-of-Nations/Financial Markets and Institutions - Markdown/III. Liquidity of Assets/Class 6- Bank Runs/Untitled 1.md

 ### Funds

-   - A Fund must identify itself as a Prime,  Single State,  or Other Tax Exempt money market fund under item A0.\1 of Securities and Exchange Commission Form N-MFP.
+   - A Fund must identify itself as a Prime,  Single State,  or Other Tax Exempt money market fund under item A 0.\1 of Securities and Exchange Commission Form N-MFP.

 ### Advance Maturity